JacksonBurns/fastprop/paper/additional_file_1.md

 For further information about exact software versions for reproducing these results, see this GitHub repository which hosts both the training code and the results: [github.com/JacksonBurns/fastprop-benchmark](https://github.com/JacksonBurns/fastprop-benchmark).
 All datasets are retrieved from MoleculeNet, except Tox24 which was retrieved from [OChem.eu](https://ochem.eu/static/challenge.do) - direct links are provided in the aforementioned repository.
+The version of Transformer-CNN used is that referenced in the original publication, as made available on GitHub at [github.com/bigchem/transformer-cnn](https://github.com/bigchem/transformer-cnn).
+A more user-friendly version with updated dependencies has been made available on GitHub at [github.com/osmoai/transformer-CNN](https://github.com/osmoai/transformer-CNN) and may be preferable for users looking to use Transformer-CNN on their own data.

 Benchmarks are sorted by size, descending.
 Each result is the average and standard deviation across five randomly selected train/val/test splits of 0.70/0.10/0.20.